 There are two ways to get to Leeds Castle for kids from Dunkirk for a fun day trip excursion.
 One is to take the ferry from Calais to Dover and then drive to Leeds or you can take the Eurotunnel from Calais to Folkstone.
 We take ferries regularly living on the west coast of British Columbia so we opted to take the Eurotunnel.
 It was also a much quicker crossing and we had heard that it was also a fun experience.

 The entire loading process was so slick, with its automated reservation systems upon arrival to their expedited loading systems.
-It was a quick 30 minute crossing, it felt like a riding a subway in your car and we were on our way to Leeds Castle.
-We spent 110 Euros for our round trip passage and it was well worth the money for the experience.
+It was a quick 30-minute crossing, it felt like riding a subway in your car and we were on our way to Leeds Castle.
+We spent 110 Euros on our round trip passage and it was well worth the money for the experience.

 Leeds Castle For Kids